anath2110/GENEVIC/README.md

 - [Installation](#installation)
 - [Usage](#usage)
 - [Contact](#contact)
 ---
 ## Introduction
-- **Augmented by Generative AI models implemented via Azure OpenAI platform.**
+- This application is augmented by \textit{Generative AI} models implemented via Azure OpenAI platform.**
 - The application supports Python's built-in SQLITE as well as your own Microsoft SQL Server.
 - Run from your local host or Streamlit cloud.
 - Tasks that can be performed with GENEVIIC: